coreos/fleet/Documentation/api-v1-alpha.md

 ### Create & Modify Units

 ```
-POST /units HTTP/1.1
+PUT /units/<name> HTTP/1.1
 ```

 #### Request

-A request is comprised of one or more partial Unit objects.
+A request is comprised of a single partiall Unit entity.
 If creating a new Unit, supply the name, desiredState and fileContents fields.
 To modify an existing Unit, provide just the name and desiredState.
 The base datastructure looks like so:

 ```
-{"units": [PartialUnit, ... ]}
+{"desiredState": <state>, "fileContents": <encoded-contents>}
 ```

-For example, launching a new unit "foo.service" while unloading "bar.service" could look like this:
+For example, launching a new unit "foo.service" could look like this:

 ```
 {
-  "units": [
-    {"name": "foo.service", "desiredState": "launched",
+  "desiredState": "launched",
-     "fileContents": "W1NlcnZpY2VdCkV4ZWNTdGFydD0vdXNyL2Jpbi9zbGVlcCAzMDAwCg=="},
+  "fileContents": "W1NlcnZpY2VdCkV4ZWNTdGFydD0vdXNyL2Jpbi9zbGVlcCAzMDAwCg=="
-    {"name": "bar.service", "desiredState": "inactive"}
-  ]
 }
 ```